csc-training/high-level-gpu-programming/docs/05-slurm-mahti-lumi.md

 ssh <my_user_id>@lumi.csc.fi
 ```
 - With **ssh keys** one can login without password
-    - Automatically setup for LUMI
+    - Automatically set up for LUMI
-    - In Mahti and Puhti need to create and setup manually
+    - For Mahti and Puhti need to create and setup manually

 ```
 ssh-keygen -o -a 100 -t ed25519 # Not needed if key exists